MathieuParadis/boulder-bike-tour-backend/README.md

-# This repository is the back of the Boulder Bike Tour app: [Boulder Bike Tour](https://co-boulder-bike-tour.herokuapp.com/)
+# This repository is the back of the Boulder Bike Tour app (see link below)

 ## Description :
 Once every decade, an exciting, prestigious, and inspiring bike race takes place in Colorado at the foot of the Rocky Mountains.
 It's the Boulder Bike Tour, and it's coming up next year!